 With the continued growth of the shared value community in the Asia Pacific region, and the pace of change in the movement globally, it is important to celebrate the accomplishments of organisations adopting shared value.

 Building on the success of the Awards, which have been running since 2016, the Shared Value Awards provide a platform to promote shared value in action.

-The Selection Committee, chaired by Joanne Gray, Editor of AFR BOSS, will select winners from a range of different categories and sectors to showcase examples of best practice, and provide inspiration for other companies in the region and further afield to adopt shared value principles.
+The Selection Committee will select winners from a range of different categories and sectors to showcase examples of best practice, and provide inspiration for other companies in the region and further afield to adopt shared value principles.

 - Corporate organisation leading through shared value